Knife Gift Guide Australia: What to Buy a Chef or Home Cook (Without Getting It Wrong)

 Under $100 AUD: thoughtful without overspending

-This isn't the price range for a quality chef's knife.
-However, it's perfect for a fantastic accessory.
-A high-quality paring knife or a Shapton 1000-grit whetstone are both excellent, useful gifts that any cook would appreciate.
+This isn’t the price range for a quality chef’s knife.
+However, it’s perfect for a useful accessory.
+A high-quality paring knife or a Shapton 1000-grit whetstone are both excellent gifts that any cook would appreciate.

 $100–$200 AUD: the reliable mid-range zone

 This is the sweet spot for a single, high-performance knife that will last for years.
 You can find an excellent Japanese-style chef knife or Santoku in this range.
-As an Australian-owned brand, HEPHAIS offers chef-designed quality right in this zone.
+The Hephais Perseus Chef Knife is a practical, chef-designed choice right in this zone.

 $200–$400 AUD: the gift they’ll remember

 Here you enter the premium category.
-This budget can get you a stunning Damascus steel Gyuto or a fantastic bundle, like a chef's knife paired with a leather roll.
-A HEPHAIS Damascus chef knife is a perfect example of a memorable gift at this price point.
+This budget can get you a Damascus steel Gyuto or a bundle like a chef’s knife paired with a leather roll.
+The Hephais Aurora Chef Knife or Knox Chef Knife are both memorable gifts at this price point.

 This is for a hand-forged, artisan knife.
-A gift at this level is a serious investment.
-Only go here if you know the recipient's preferences intimately and are looking to give a true heirloom piece.
+Only go here if you know the recipient’s preferences intimately and are looking for a true heirloom piece.

 The bundle gift: pairing a knife with something they didn’t know they needed